SteelSeries Arctis 3 Headset Review: Competent Sound at an Affordable Price

 Though it's marketed as a plug-and-play headset, the Arctis 3 suffers from a few usability issues out of the gate.
 Users can easily change out the dual 3.5mm extension cable for the 4-Pole 3.5mm adapter when switching from PC to mobile or console.
 And the main headset cable, which uses USB technology, effortlessly slots into the port nestled in the left ear cup.

-If you were using the Arctis 5 or 7, installing and adjusting your sound settings using the Engine 3's equalizer would be intuitive and easy.
+If you were using the Arctis 5 or Arctis 7, installing and adjusting your sound settings using the Engine 3's equalizer would be intuitive and easy.
 All you'd have to do is plug the headset in, open the Engine 3 software, and start adjusting your EQ settings.
-However, the Arctis 3 is a different story -- one where you'll have to:
+However, the Arctis 3 is a different story.
+You'll have to: